 Entering calibration mode will break the control loop.
-Make sure that if the system is allowable to apply calibration mode.
+Make sure that the system is in a safe position to enter calibration mode.

-Equipments needed before calibration:
+Equipment needed before calibration:

-- (1) A high accuracy calibrator (Fluke 5520A Calibrator recommended) with following functions: - 0 100 mV millivolt source with $\pm 0.005$ % accuracy - 0 10 V voltage source with $\pm 0.005$ % accuracy - 0 20 mA current source with $\pm 0.005$ % accuracy - 0 300 ohm resistant source with $\pm 0.005$ % accuracy - (2) A test chamber providing 25 °C 50 °C temperature range - (3) A switching network (SW6400, optional for automatic calibration) - (4) A calibration fixture equipped with programming units ( optional for automatic calibration ) - (5) A PC installed with calibration software FD-Net and Smart Network Adaptor SNA10B ( optional for automatic calibration )
+- (1) A high accuracy calibrator (Fluke 5520A Calibrator recommended) with following functions: - 0 100 mV millivolt source with A0.005 % accuracy - 0 10 V voltage source with A0.005 % accuracy - 0 20 mA current source with A0.005 % accuracy - 0 300 ohm resistant source with A0.005 % accuracy - (2) A test chamber providing 25 C 50 C temperature range - (3) A switching network (SW6400, optional for automatic calibration) - (4) A calibration fixture equipped with programming units (optional for automatic calibration) - (5) A PC installed with calibration software ETR-Net and Smart Network Adaptor SNA10B (optional for automatic calibration)

-The calibration procedures described in the following section are a step by step manual procedures.
+The calibration procedures described in the following section are step by step manual procedures.

-Since it needs 30 minutes to warm up an unit before calibration, calibrating the unit one by one is quite inefficient.
-An automatic calibration system for small quantity as well as for unlimited quantity is available upon request.
+Since it needs 30 minutes to warm up a unit before calibration, calibrating the unist one by one is quite inefficient.
+An automatic calibration system for small